omidvatan94/PGOS/pgos-backend/README.md

 Adding password encryption, getting an SSL certificate, and handling sessions with JSON Web Tokens is the next feature to be implemented.
 This would also require the creation of a more complex relationship structure with a model for Users and a join table.

 ### Deployment

+Download Heroku CLI if you have not already by running ```brew tap heroku/brew && brew install heroku```

+Then, run ```heroku login``` which will prompt you to enter your credentials, which will be saved for future use.

 ```git init
 git add .